-The board usually meets the third Tuesday of the month at the PISD Board Room located at 1411 West 4th.
-In the event that large attendance is anticipated, the board may meet at the PISD Auditorium.
+The board usually meets 2nd Monday at 5:00 p.m.
+In the event that large attendance is anticipated, the board may meet in the cafeteria.
 Special meetings may be called when necessary.
-A written notice of regular and special meetings will be posted on the district website and on the Front Door of the School at least 72 hours before the scheduled meeting time.
+A written notice of regular and special meetings will be posted on the district website and front office door at least three business days before the scheduled meeting time.
 The written notice will show the date, time, place, and subjects of each meeting.
 In emergencies, a meeting may be held with a one-hour notice.